Save Money Tips for Holiday to Malaysia

 Use comparison sites to check on the best rates before you book your stay.

-Find hotels friendly to extended stays; long term hotel stays and checks if they will throw in a free daily breakfast for you.
+Find hotels friendly to extended stays, long-term hotel stays, and checks if they will throw in a complimentary daily breakfast for you.

 Negotiate Room Rates Directly with the Hotel or Hostel

 Hotels, airlines, and rental companies pay commissions for online booking sites and travel agents and tours.

 Their commissions can be as high as 25% for sites that offer affiliates’ commissions.

 Most travelers don’t realize that they can book directly with hotels to save a no-frills room.